markmeeus/MarcelloDB/README.md

 * has to return null when instantiated
 * Have a working setter (so that get returns what has been set)

-If any of these requirements is not met, the Collection method on the collection-file will throw as soon as you try to access it.
-This way, you either get a collection with valid and working indexes, or an error.
+If any of these requirements is not met, the Collection method on the collection-file will throw as soon as you try to get a reference to it.
+So, you either get a collection with valid and working indexes, or you get an error.

+Once you have this collection, all index functionality is typed correctly.
+The compiler will prevent you from errors.

 An example:
 ```cs